-Problems with friendship
+Problems with friendship - for kids

 friends; friendship; social; skills; playing; friend; play; lonely; feelings; honesty ;

 Most kids have problems with friendships from time to time so if you feel sad about this remember - lots of kids feel the same.
 If you are feeling left out and sad a lot of the time, tell mum or dad or your teacher and ask them to help you.

 wants to play with me today

 - Sometimes the friend you usually play with wants to play with someone else.
 This is ok.
 It is normal for people to want a change, but you might feel a bit sad or upset.

 - Maybe your friend wants to join in a game or try his or her skills with others.

 - Maybe she met someone after school and wants to know her better.